Form 2290 Pre-filing is now open for 2026-2027 Tax Period. eFile Now

 3. Run Checks: Built-in tools like USPS address verification and TIN match 1099-MISC help to catch errors before submission.

-4. E-File and Pay: With one click, send the file to the Federal and State returns with secure payments for every form.
+4. E-File and Pay: With one click, send Federal returns to the IRS and applicable state returns with secure payments for every form.

 5. Send Copies: Download PDFs to e-mail or deliver by post to each recipient.
 1099Online can also perform print-and-mail.